Early modern Europe: Holy Roman Empire

 Since 1512, the Holy Roman Empire was also known as the Holy Roman Empire of the German nation.
 The Habsburg House of Austria held the position of Holy Roman Emperors since the mid-1400s and for the entire Early modern period.
 Despite the lack of a centralized political structure in a period in which national monarchies were emerging, the Habsburg Emperors of the Early modern period came close to form a universal monarchy in Western Europe.

 The Habsburgs expanded their control within and outside the Holy Roman Empire as a result of the dynastic policy pursued by Maximilian I, Holy Roman Emperor.
 Maximilian I married Mary of Burgundy, thus bringing the Burgundian Netherlands into the Habsburg inheritance.
 Their son, Philip the Handsome, married Joanna the Mad of Spain (daughter of Ferdinand II of Aragon and Isabella of Castile).
 Charles V, Holy Roman Emperor (son of Philip and Joanna) inherited the Habsburg Netherlands in 1506, Habsburg Spain and its territories in 1516, and Habsburg Austria in 1519.

 The main opponents of the Habsburg Empire were the Ottoman Empire and the Kingdom of France.
 The Habsburgs clashed with France in a series of Italian wars.
 The Battle of Pavia (1525) initiated the Habsburg primacy in Italy and the replacement of France as the main European power.
-Nevertheless, religious wars forced Charles V to abdicate in 1556 and divide the Habsburg possessions between Spain and Austria.
-The next Holy Roman Emperor Ferdinand I completed the Council of Trent and maintained Germany at peace until the Thirty Years' War (1618–1648).
+The Ottoman siege of Vienna in 1529 was the beginning of a long series of wars between the Habsburgs and the Ottomans that lasted into the 18th century.
+The Holy Roman Emperor after Charles V, Emperor Ferdinand I, completed the Council of Trent and maintained Germany at peace until the Thirty Years' War (1618–1648).
 The Habsburgs controlled the elective monarchies of Hungary and Bohemia as well, and eventually turned these states into hereditary domains.
+The Ottomans' 2nd, and last, attempt to take Vienna in 1683, repelled by the largest cavalry charge in history led by the king of the Polish-Lithuanian Commonwealth, marked the end of Ottoman expansion into Europe.